Convexity and rigidity of hypersurfaces in Cartan-Hadamard manifolds: Introduction

 \begin{theorem} Let $\Gamma$ be a closed infinitesimally convex $\C^{n}$ hypersurface immersed in a $\CAT^n(k_{\leq 0})$ manifold $M$, $n\geq 3$.
 Suppose that $K_{M}\equiv k$ on tangent planes of $\Gamma$.
 Then $\Gamma$ bounds a $k$-flat convex body.
 In particular $\Gamma$ is an embedded sphere. \end{theorem}

 If $K_M\equiv k$ outside a compact set $X$ in $M$, and $\partial M=\emptyset$, then letting $\Gamma$ in the above theorem be a sphere enclosing $X$ yields that $K_M\equiv k$ everywhere.
 Thus Theorem \ref{thm:main} also extends some of the ``gap theorems'' \cite{schroeder-ziller1990,seshadri2009} first obtained by Greene-Wu \cite{greene-wu1982} and Gromov \cite{ballmann-gromov-schroeder}*{Sec.
 5}.
 In the case where $n=3$ and $\Gamma$ is \emph{strictly convex}, i.e., the second fundamental form $\ff_\Gamma$ is positive definite, the above result was established by the author and Spruck \cite{ghomi-spruck2023}, generalizing earlier work of Schroeder-Strake \cite{schroeder-strake1989a} for $k=0$.
-Kleiner \cite{kleiner1992} had also observed a version of the above theorem when $n=3$ and $\Gamma$ has constant mean curvature.
+Kleiner \cite[p.
+42]{kleiner1992} had also observed a version of the above theorem when $n=3$ and $\Gamma$ has constant mean curvature, via a result of Schroeder-Ziller \cite[Thm.
+7]{schroeder-ziller1990} which again requires strict convexity and also negative curvature.
 Next result is an intrinsic version of Theorem \ref{thm:main}.
 Let $\M^n_k$ be the \emph{model space}, or complete simply connected $n$-manifold, of constant curvature $k\leq 0$.

 \begin{theorem} Let $M^n$, $n\geq 3$, be a compact simply connected manifold with infinitesimally convex $\C^{n}$ boundary $\Gamma$, and curvature $K_{M}\leq k\leq 0$ with $K_{M}\equiv k$ on tangent planes of $\Gamma$.
 Suppose that each component of $\Gamma$ is simply connected and contains a point where a principal curvature with respect to the outward normal is positive.
 Then $M$ is isometric to a convex body in $\M^n_k$.
 In particular $M$ is homeomorphic to a ball. \end{theorem}